IntersectMBO/plutus-apps/e2e-tests/README.md

 **RISK:** If this haskell webdriver library is not up to the task then we may want to either resurrect it, or use a python/java/javascript approach instead.

 To run these tests locally you'll need Firefox and Java installed to start the Selenium webserver.
-See workflow for example commands. `xvfb` is used in CI to virtualise display, which is not necessary to run the Selenium webserver locally with this.
-That is, just run `java -jar selenium-server-4.0.0.jar standalone`.
+See workflow for example commands. `xvfb` is used in CI to virtualise display and is not necessary when running the Selenium webserver locally (just run `java -jar selenium-server-4.0.0.jar standalone`).

 All tests are defined with a behavioural-driven design pattern for readability.